 It was the beginning of his exploration of architectural design.

-“A studio is a profoundly solitary arrangement,” he said.
+“A studio is a profoundly solitary arrangement,” he says.
 “But an architecture project is just the opposite.
 There’s the travel and the people and the social skills.”

 He works now on projects that take up to three years to plan and complete.
 Among the architects he works with Mark Simon of Centerbrook, Allan Shope, David Rockwell and Jim Thompson.

 The collaborative process with architects also appeals to him.
-“I like contributing to the design,” Daniel said.
+“I like contributing to the design,” he says.
 “I want to inhale what the architect is doing, then find that micro moment where the artisan can say: ‘What about doing it this way?’”